shannihilator/noratest/README.md

     emails and job titles of each person.

-    You can also click the "Show Count" button to view a list the top three letters with the highest count!
+    You can also click the "Show Count" button to view a list the top three letters in the email with the highest count!

     View the live application here: https://agitated-roentgen-fb5729.netlify.com/